 Virtual Reality System

-You can participate in various activities from simply looking at a landscape to actively participating in games that engage you and encourage a variety of muscle movements.
+You can participate in various activities from simply looking at a landscape to actively participating in games, including those on an adaptive Xbox controller and system, that engage you and encourage a variety of muscle movements.

 The cart provides cardiopulmonary stress testing and indirect calorimetry testing for both children and adults in our wellness and nutrition programs.

 Learn More About the Technology Components of Our Medical Clinic